Less than truckload (LTL) shipping is a cost-effective and efficient way to move orders that do not take up a full truck's worth of space.

 Most shippers work with several different LTL providers to create the right balance of capacity and rates.

-There is no magic number — your ideal carrier mix will depend on your network, but understanding each type will help you set a better strategy.
+There is no magic number — your ideal carrier mix will depend on your specific needs, but understanding each type will help you set a better strategy.

 Keep in mind that each carrier’s network is different, and they may not cleanly fall into one category.